akashacms/epub-guide/documents/4-configuration.html.md

 * `package.json` contains Node.js dependencies, a `scripts` section for command strings, and various bits of metadata like a project home page or source code repository
 * The _Configuration_ object, usually in a file named `config.js`, describing the project to AkashaCMS

-AkashaEPUB projects have another configuration file, the publishing metadata that's contained a YAML file typically called `book.yml`.
+AkashaEPUB projects have another configuration file:

+* The publishing metadata that's contained a YAML file typically called `book.yml`.

 In this chapter we'll go over all three.